PHOTOX/ABIN/README.md

 ---------------
 2. INSTALLATION
 ---------------
-To compile the code, you need a gfortran and g++ compiler version >=4.3.
+To compile the code, you'll need a GFortran and g++ compiler version >=7.0.
-Version 4.6 and higher is recommended.
+Earlier versions might work, but always run test to verify.
+Intel compiler might work, but there is a know issue with restarting GLE based simulations, so this functionality is automatically disabled when using ifort.

 For some features, you will also need to install the FFTW library.
 It is usually provided with your Linux distribution.